ranbureand/multilingual-experiment/readme.markdown

 ├── …
 ```

-When Jekyll builds the site, you can then reach the English page `stories.html` and the Italian page `storie.html`, for example, at the following URLs: `www.site.ext/en/stories.html` and `www.site.ext/it/storie.html`,  respectively.
+After Jekyll has built the site, we can reach, for example, the English page `stories.html` and the Italian page `storie.html` at the following URLs: `www.site.ext/en/stories.html` and `www.site.ext/it/storie.html`, respectively.

 ### Posts

-You can organize the posts following a similar logic.
+We organize the posts following a similar logic.

-In this example project, I created two subfolders in the folder named `_posts`, one named `en` for grouping the English posts, and one named `it` for grouping the Italian posts.
+This example project has two subfolders in the folder named `_posts`, one named `en` for grouping the English posts, and one named `it` for grouping the Italian posts.

 ```
 ├── …